 Carbohydrates, also called Carbs, are defined as aldehydic or ketonic compounds with a some number of oxydrilic groups (so polyhydroxy aldehydes or ketones as well).

-Many of them, but not all, have general formula (CH2O)n (only molecules with n>4 are considered carbohydrates); some, in addition to carbon (C), oxygen (O) and hydrogen (H), include nitrogen or sulfur.
+Many of them, but not all, have general formula (CH2O)n, but only molecules with n>4 are considered carbohydrates.
+Some carbs, in addition to carbon, oxygen, and hydrogen, include nitrogen or sulfur.

 On the basis of the number of forming units, three major classes of carbohydrates can be defined: monosaccharides, oligosaccharides and polysaccharides.